Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

 7.3.2.1 Add and Sub Primitive
 ---------------------------------

-The first binary primitive which we implemented is the element-wise addition and the subtraction of two matrices.
+The first binary primitive which we implemented was the element-wise addition and the subtraction of two matrices.
 Fortunately, the required instructions ``FADD`` and ``FSUB`` were already implemented in :ref:`increment-decrement`.
 Since the subtraction kernel is fundamentally the same as the addition kernel, we will only consider the addition kernel in this section.

 Similar to previous kernels, we first implemented a main loop for 16 elements in the ``M`` dimension and 1 element in the ``N`` dimension.